shahhaard47/HabitatAI-RL/README.md

 - Navigate without GPS/Compass sensor
 - Make agent robust to actuation, RGB, and Depth sensor noises

-## Contribution - Learn pose estimator explicitely
+## Contribution - Learn pose estimator explicitly

 We do this by first learning an accuracte pose estimator using classical shortest path follower algorithm (TODO name)